(It’s Not) All About Olivia: A Study in Citations, Retroactive & Otherwise

 • Zero Waste and Right to Repair: A public program for circular economies that provides community repair clinics and municipal composting to end the era of planned obsolescence and food waste.

-Our immediate goal is to establish a legal architecture that follows the successful precedent of California’s Public Banking Act (AB 857), which in 2019 allowed local municipalities to charter their own public banks.
+Our immediate goal would then be to institute a statewide legal architecture that follows the successful precedent of California’s Public Banking Act (AB 857), which in 2019 allowed local municipalities to charter their own public banks.
 Adapting these proven models to Washington, we can overcome the antiquated interpretations of our State Constitution that currently hem in municipal power.
 Our legislative strategy focuses on three pillars:

 • Codifying Public Authority: Building on the “Public Financial Cooperative” model from SB 5188, we will authorize cities and counties to establish public depository institutions, giving them the same financial agency recently won by cities like Los Angeles and San Francisco.